-Version Control System is a software that helps software developers to work together and also maintains complete history of their work.
+Version Control System (VCS) is a software that helps software developers to work together and maintain a complete history of their work.

-In this tutorial session we will concentrate only on Centralized Version Control System and especially Subversion.
+In this tutorial, we will concentrate only on the Centralized Version Control System and especially Subversion.
 Subversion falls under centralized version control system, meaning that it uses central server to store all files and enables team collaboration.

 Version Control Terminologies

-Let us start by discussing some of the terms that we will be using in our tutorial.
+Let us start by discussing some of the terms that we will be using in this tutorial.

-The Repository: A repository is the heart of any version control system.
-It is central place where developers store all their work.
-Repository not only stores files but also history.
-Repository is accessed over a network, with repository acting as a sever and version control tool acting as a client.
-Client can connect to repository, and then they can store/retrieve their changes to/from repository.
-By storing changes, a client makes available these changes to other people and by retrieving changes; a client takes other people changes as a working copy.
+Repository: A repository is the heart of any version control system.
+It is the central place where developers store all their work.
+Repository not only stores files but also the history.
+Repository is accessed over a network, acting as a server and version control tool acting as a client.
+Clients can connect to the repository, and then they can store/retrieve their changes to/from repository.
+By storing changes, a client makes these changes available to other people and by retrieving changes, a client takes other people's changes as a working copy.

 Trunk: The trunk is a directory where all the main development happens and is usually checked out by developers to work on the project.

 Tags : The tags directory is used to store named snapshots of the project.
 Tag operation allows to give descriptive and memorable names to specific version in the repository.

 Repository UUID: 7ceef8cb-3799-40dd-a067-c216ec2e5247 and

 Branches: Branch operation is used to create another line of development.
 It is useful when you want your development process to fork off into two different directions.
 For example, when you release version 5.0, you might want to create a branch so that development of 6.0 features can be kept separate from 5.0 bug-fixes.